LeeWilli/emmbedded_development/hw3.md

-1. 在自己账户目录下创建子目录hw3，所有要检查的文件都放在这个目录下，文件名字以hw3_1,hw3_2开头，hw3后面的数字表示题号。
-2. problems
+make a directory named 'hw3'，and any related files should be placed in it and have to be named with head of 'hw3'，such as 'hw3_1.sh', and etc. As a result, the file named 'hw3_1.sh' should be ~/hw3/hw3_1.sh （‘~' represend the root directory of you account).

 1. Write a Python to allow users input a number, and decide whether the number is even or odd, and print your results on the terminal.
 2. read the following python, which is a number-guessing game.
 Note that this program will throw an error if you enter text that isn’t a number. you need to fix it through using a try statement to catch it.
 ```
 import random <br>
 secret = int(random.uniform(0,10))